-MCHC serves upwards of 5,000 families every year and is a leading preventive health service provider in Chester County, with our work having been cited in peer-reviewed scientific journals.
-Today, MCHC has an operating budget of over $1.8 million through public and private partnerships and strong community support.
+We serve upwards of 5,000 people every year across all programs.
+We have risen as a leading maternal and child health service provider in the Chester County social safety net, with our work even having been cited in peer-reviewed scientific journals.
+Today, MCHC has an operating budget of over $2 million through public and private partnerships and strong community support.

 385 Starr Road, Suite 204

 To advocate for and empower prenatal and parenting families to achieve healthy beginnings and a bright future through a caring culture of service.

 A community supporting all families with children in having equitable access and opportunity to ensure that they start healthy, stay healthy, and succeed in school.

 Reliability.
 We are sincere and trustworthy.
 We are true to our values and conduct ourselves according to our professional principles.
 Our philosophy directs our daily work and relations with other.

 Empowerment.
 We partner with families and recognize their strengths and practices.
 We cultivate meaningful relationships that reflect trust, respect, and responsiveness to each family.
 We provide guidance so that program participants can achieve their goals.